Flag of Los Altos

-The flag of Los Altos was a modification of the Central American Union, with a central seal showing a volcano (possibly Santa Maria or Almolonga) in the background with a quetzal (a local bird symbolizing liberty) in front.
+The flag of Los Altos was a modification of the flag of the Federal Republic of Central America, with a central seal showing a volcano (possibly Santa Maria or Almolonga) in the background with a quetzal (a local bird symbolizing liberty) in front.
 Los Altos ("The Highlands" in the Spanish language) was a state in the Federal Republic of Central America in the 1830s.
 Its capital was Quetzaltenango and it occupied the west of present-day Guatemala and parts of the Mexican state of Chiapas.
 This was the first Central American flag to use the quetzal as a symbol; since 1871, it has been on the present flag of Guatemala.